-Between summer soccer for my seven-year old, eight months in hockey arenas with the 11-year old, and tons of unstructured outdoor play—hikes, bike riding, skateboarding, and endless hours at local parks—I admit I’m often stumped when it comes to timing meals and ensuring my boys are well-fed, but not overly full.
+Between summer soccer for my nine-year old, eight months in hockey arenas with the 14-year old, and tons of unstructured outdoor play—hikes, bike riding, skateboarding, and endless hours at local parks—I admit I’m often stumped when it comes to timing meals and ensuring my boys are well-fed, but not overly full.
 Left to themselves, they’d eat non-stop all day long!

 I decided to turn to an expert for some guidance: Robin Glance, a registered dietitian in Montreal who works with a variety of clients, including families, young athletes, and sports teams.
 Here’s what she had to say about nutrition for active children, plus some advice for families trying to fit good nutrition into busy schedules.

 AfL: Canada’s Food Guide no longer includes serving sizes, but rather proportions.
 Are the recommendations of the guide the same for active children and those who engage in recreational and competitive sports?

 RG: The newest version of the Canada Food Guide has moved away from the complicated number of servings per food group model, in exchange for the simplified “plate method.”
 While much simpler as a visual, parents of kids, especially active kids, may need a bit more clarification.

 Instead of the proportions shown on the plate for adults (1/2 veg, 1/4 carb, 1/4 protein,) I recommend 1/3, 1/3, 1/3 since kids need more energy than us.

 I generally abide by the “rule of threes”: have three meals per day, consisting of at least three different food types (protein, starch, and fruit/vegetable), plus two or three snacks per day.
 How much to eat varies from child to child, based on their tastes, appetite and activity level.